JillCowan/11-WebHomework/README.md

 # Weather Analysis Dashboard
 ![Images/HD-Weather-Images-620x349.jpg](Images/HD-Weather-Images-620x349.jpg)

-## Latitude - Latitude Analysis Dashboard with Attitude
+## Latitude - An Analysis Dashboard with Attitude

 For this homework we created a visualization dashboard website using visualizations we've created in a past assignment to analyze how weather varies based on proximity to the equator.